 On December 8th, 2011, I completed a 33 Day Consecration Preparation For the Triumphant Victory of the Immaculate Heart of Mary.
-On December 9th, 2013, understanding better the heart of my Blessed Mother became a reality.
+Two years nearly to the day, on December 9th, 2013, understanding better my Blessed Mother's heart became a reality.
 This is the story.

-Since December 2011, when I roll out of bed, I fall to my knees, cross myself and consecrate that day to Mary to present as an offering to God.
+Since December 2011, when I roll out of bed, I fall to my knees, cross myself and consecrate that day to Mary to present as an offering and thanks to Jesus for what He has given me--my salvation.
 I ask her to guard my mind, mouth, and heart.
-When the day is begun thus, it is more productive, for it gets me up to pray the Rosary and read the scriptures and Catechism.
+Thus, when the day is begun, it is more productive, for it gets me up to pray the Rosary and read the scriptures and Catechism.
 Whether or not I rolled out of bed to my knees on Sunday 9 December 2013, I don’t remember; but I do remember that I better learned her heart.

 At a soccer game that afternoon, my 5th child was in her position as “goalie.”
-Deahna dove for a save, but her opponent kicked her in the mouth thus breaking her jaw in two places and cracking molars.
-When I looked into my daughter’s mouth on the field, I thought all of her bottom teeth were gone, but that was because the right side of the lower jaw was up, the left side down, and all was covered in blood.
+Deahna dove for a save, but her opponent kicked her in the mouth, thus breaking her jaw in two places and cracking molars.
+When I looked into my daughter’s mouth on the field, I thought all of her bottom teeth were gone, but that was because the lower jaw's right side was up, the left side down, and all was bloodstained.
 By that night, Deahna’s mouth was wired shut for the necessary six weeks, and what ensued was a spiritual grasp of Mary’s Immaculate Heart.

-When we were on the way to the oral surgeon, I could only breathe, “Jesus I trust in you.”
-Her pain was beyond comprehension.
+When we were on the way to the oral surgeon, I could only breathe, “Jesus, I trust in you.”
+My daughter's pain was beyond comprehension.
 During the first week, she couldn’t eat, dropped 10 pounds, and broke out in hives from the medications.
 Every day was another medical crisis.

-During that first week too, I ended up in the emergency room with what I thought was a strep throat, probably due to stress.
+During that first week, I ended up in the emergency room with what I thought was strep throat, probably due to stress.
 While coming into the ER, I saw a young boy screaming.
-The child was placed in the curtained ER space beside me, and I could hear his mother lovingly stroke his left hand as the doctor put in the needed sutures in his right hand which his brother had accidentally shut in the car door.
-I prayed for the child, and also asked God to help me better understand our Blessed Mother’s heart, something on which I had been pondering.
+The child was placed in the curtained ER space beside me, and I could hear his mother lovingly stroke his left hand as the doctor put in the needed sutures in his right hand, which his brother had accidentally shut in the car door.
+I prayed for the child and asked God to help me better understand our Blessed Mother’s heart, which I had been pondering.